eformat/openshift-virt-labs/docs/workshop/content/storage-setup.md

 storageclass.storage.k8s.io/hostpath-provisioner created
 ~~~

-You'll note that this storage class **does** have a provisioner (as opposed to the previous use of `kubernetes.io/no-provisioner`), and therefore it can create persistent volumes dynamically when a claim is submitted by the user, let's validate that by creating a new hostpath based PVC and checking that it creates the associated PV:
+You'll note that this storage class **does** have a provisioner (as opposed to the previous use of `kubernetes.io/no-provisioner`), and therefore it can create persistent volumes dynamically when a claim is submitted by the user.
+Let's validate that by creating a new hostpath based PVC and checking that it creates the associated PV:

 ~~~bash